Unity-Billal-mesloub/npm/README.md

 - The presence of an `.npmrc` file will override any specified environment variables.
 - The presence of `registry` or `dist-tag` under `publishConfig` in the `package.json` will take precedence over the configuration in `.npmrc` and `NPM_CONFIG_REGISTRY`

-### Examples

-The `npmPublish` and `tarballDir` option can be used to skip the publishing to the `npm` registry and instead, release the package tarball with another plugin.
-For example with the [@semantic-release/github](https://github.com/semantic-release/github) plugin:

 ```json
 {